alecpm/opsworks-web-python/plone_buildout/README.md

 ### New Relic

-[New Relic](http://newrelic.com) offers full stack application monitoring, including application performance monitoring.
+[New Relic](http://newrelic.com) offers full stack server amd application monitoring, including application performance profiling.
 For each layer on which you wish to implement monitoring, add the `plone_buildout::newrelic` recipe to the setup action.
-The newrelic recipe has support for monitoring the Plone application (using collective.newrelic), Nginx, HAProxy, Varnish, Memcached and Redis.
+The newrelic recipe has support for monitoring the Plone application (using `collective.newrelic`), Nginx, HAProxy, Varnish, Memcached and Redis.
 It is based on the [newrelic cookbook](https://github.com /escapestudios-cookbooks/newrelic) and supports the configuration options from that cookbook.
 The following settings are the most essential:

   * `newrelic["license"]`: Your New Relic license key (sign up for a free account at http://newrelic.com/aws)